Top 5 Best WordPress Themes

 1. Astra theme

 The first theme I’d like to introduce is the Astra theme.
-Used for blogs, personal portfolios, business websites, and WooCommerce websites, this is by far one of the most popular themes out there.
+Used for blogs, personal portfolios, business websites, and WooCommerce websites, this is one of the most popular themes.
 The starting price is of 47$ per year and it can go up to 249$.
 You have the option to pay annually, or, in case you’re ready for the commitment, to purchase their lifetime deal.

 But what exactly makes the Astra theme so appealing?
 And what should be your expectations once you’ve installed it?

 Now, the creators vouch for a couple of things, such as fast performance, customizable interface, and a lot of liberty in the design of the webpage, but there are some things that people complain of when it comes to the design options that the theme offers.

 Some of the most common cons are that the blog features (comment section, archive page, and post-layout) are pretty basic and that the theme is not as fast as it should be.
 But with its current loading speed and easy-to-use page builder, this theme seems like one of the best options there is for somebody who is just starting to use WordPress.

 2. Neve theme